Ruban's Wish To Walk

-My name is Ruban aka 'The Legend'.
-I am two years old next month (June 2015).
+My name is Ruban 'The Legend' Selley.
+I am six years old.

 At 8 months of age, I was admitted into hospital for 6 nights, with a severe case of Bronchiolitis and a chest infection.
 My Mummy and Daddy believe that this was due to my undiagnosed Dysphagia, which was causing me to choke on my fluids.
 I had a feeding tube, due to dehydration and was on oxygen.
 I was very close to being put into induced sleep, for aided breathing.

 But like everything else, I surprised the doctors by fighting it and smiling as soon as I had the strength.

 After many hospital visits, Mummy and Daddy made the difficult decision to have the lens in my left eye removed at 9 months of age, to remove cataracts and dead blood vessels attached to my lens.
 The hope was to clear the way for light into my eye and improve my vision.
 Unfortunately this operation was unsuccessful, as the lens could not be reattached, due to the size and shape of my eye and the damage to the lens by the clouding.

 This procedure left me with Glaucoma (high pressure in my eye) and means I must have daily eye drops, otherwise I could lose my eye.